paleobiologycitationhelper/ghost-citations/mcnamara-2021/index.md

 **McNamara, M.E., 2021.
 The evolution of colour in animals. *Nature Reviews Earth & Environment*, 2(9), pp.504–515.**

 ## Note:
-This is a very common citation in academic works and literature reviews, but it does not correspond to any actual publication in *Nature Reviews Earth & Environment* or elsewhere.
+This is a common citation in academic works and literature reviews, but it does not correspond to any actual publication in *Nature Reviews Earth & Environment* or elsewhere.
 No article with this title or pagination by M.E.
 McNamara is indexed in Nature, Google Scholar, CrossRef, or the publisher's archives.

 ## Likely Confusion:
 The mistaken reference stems from a misremembered version of the reputed paper: